tavares2/RotatingBearingTestBench/README.md

      ```

 4. **Build and Run**:
+   - Open the `RotatingBearingUI` project, navigate to `Program.cs` and update the API URL to match the URL of your `RotatingBearingAPI`.
    - Open the solution in Visual Studio or Visual Studio Code.
    - Build and run both the `RotatingBearingAPI` (backend API) and `RotatingBearingUI` (Blazor UI).
    - The backend API will be available at `https://localhost:5001` (or similar).
    - The Blazor UI will be available at `https://localhost:5002` (or similar).

-5. **Start Testing**:
+6. **Start Testing**:
-   - In the Blazor UI, go to the "Start Test Simulation" page to create a new test sequence, define steps, and start the simulation.
+   - In the Blazor UI, go to the "Test Simulation" page to create a new test sequence, define steps, and start the simulation.
+   - In the Blazor UI, go to the "Sequence Results" page to view the test results for the desire test sequence.

 ## Project Structure